Gromov-Witten/Hurwitz wall-crossing: Master space

 We now assume that $(g,N,d)=(0,1,d_0)$.
-In this case the calibration bundle is the relative cotangent bundle along the unique marking.
+In this case, the calibration bundle is the relative cotangent bundle along the unique marking, see \cite[Definition 2.8.1]{YZ}.
 Moreover, there is no entanglement.
-Given a family of pre-admissible maps $(P,C,\mathbf{x}, f)$, we will denote the calibration bundle by $M_{C}$.
-Therefore the calibration data $\lambda$ is given just by a rational section $s$ of $M_{C}$.
+Given a family of pre-admissible maps $(P,C,\mathbf{x}, f)$, we will denote the calibration bundle by $\BM_{C}$.
+The calibration data $\lambda$ is given by a rational section $s$ of $\BM_{C}$.

 Let